hjeronen/cipher-decipher/documentation/week_report_1.md

 # Week report 1

 ### What have I done this week?
 This week I did research on some of the topics, and after choosing one I read mostly wikipedia-articles on that or any related subjects.
-I was on the fence between two topics and wasted some time considering how to solve the other one (creating an interpreter for regular-expressions).
+I was on the fence between two topics and used some time considering how to solve the other one (creating an interpreter for regular-expressions).
 However, I chose to make a program that decrypts a simple-substitution cipher using frequency analysis.
 I familiarized myself with fequency analysis and tried to find some example algorithms and more sources.
 I have also initialized the project and written the project specification document.

 ### How has the project progressed?
 I have initialized a GitHub-repository, sorted out some configuration issues and created a Gradle project.